smoynes/elsie/docs/README.txt

 𝔼𝕃𝕊𝕀𝔼 is not novel: hardware simulators already exist for the LC-3 architecture, of course.
-The textbook publishers provide  one and there are many others freely available online.[1]
+The textbook publishers provide  one and there are many others freely available online.
 This  one is admittedly a mere reinvention  of the wheel.
-That said, the gift the design and engineering process affords is that sometimes it reveals  something fundamental  about either  our world  or ourselves.
-So, I think, it is worth retreading the path.
+That said, the gift the design and engineering  process affords is that it can reveal something  fundamental about  either  our world  or ourselves.
+So  it is  worth retreading the path.

 Personally,  there remain  many  Computer  Things that  baffle  me.
 Despite  ten thousand hours  of computing, I  still feel  lost when it  comes to some  of the rudiments of the field:

   - computer architecture;
-  - assembly programming;
   - operating systems;
+  - assembly programming; and,
   - computing history.

 I had a thought that a good way to  learn about these topics was to get my boots dirty  and learn  the  basics by  building  simple things.
 This  project is  an artifact of  my process.

-It is  to be hoped  that by trying  my hand at the  old methods, by  holding the master craftsman's  tools, by building something  both cute and useless,  I will gain a  better understanding  of the  essence of computing.
-If nothing  else is achieved  than learning  a bit,  exploring some  ideas, and  hearing a  few good stories, it will have been worth it.
+It  is to be  hoped that by trying  my hand at  the old methods,  by holding  the  craftsman's  tools, by  building  something cute  and useless, I will gain a better understanding of the essence of computing.
+Yet, if nothing else is achieved than learning  a bit, exploring some ideas, and hearing a few good stories, it will have been worth it.

 -----------------------------
        Get in Touch